sverrli/capstone/README.md

 ### Problem Statement

 The problem I wish to analyze in this project is whether we can predict the future price of a stock.
+Specifically, I will label stocks as either buy, sell or hold based on changes in its price within a period of time, and treat this as a classification problem.

 The scope of this project will be limited due to time constraints, so I will initially attempt to predict future prices based on historical prices.
 This is unlikely to provide great insight in itself, but might be a useful starting point to elaborate further on, and expand the analysis.